About Anglicanism

 Sacraments, as defined in the BCP, are the “outward and visible signs of inward and spiritual grace, given by Christ as sure and certain means by which we receive that grace.”

-• Though reformed, Anglicans remained creedal rather than developing their own confession of faith.
-Therefore, Anglican’s profess the Nicene, Apostle’s, and, Athanasian Creeds established by the early church.
-These creeds are foundational to the church’s teachings about the essential doctrines of the Christian faith; Trinity, the Incarnation, and the presence of the Holy Spirit in the church and the life of individuals.
+• Though Reformed, Anglicans remained creedal rather than developing their own confession of faith.
+Therefore, Anglicans profess the Nicene, Apostle’s, and Athanasian Creeds established by the early church.
+These creeds are foundational to the church’s teachings about the essential doctrines of the Christian faith: the Trinity, the Incarnation, and the presence of the Holy Spirit in the church and the life of individuals.
 The creeds guide us in interpreting Scripture and the Christian life.

 • Outlined in the back of the Book of Common Prayer, the Thirty-nine Articles of Religion were part of the process of bringing order during the Reformation.
-The Articles set forth basic Christian doctrine set by the Church of England (Trinity, the Incarnation, and the work of the Holy Spirit) and teachings that were highly controversial at the time (authority of the church and ministry, justification, good works, and predestination.)
+The Articles set forth basic Christian doctrine set by the Church of England (the Trinity, the Incarnation, and the work of the Holy Spirit) and teachings that were highly controversial at the time (authority of the church and ministry, justification, good works, and predestination).
 The Articles can be found on page 772 of the BCP.

-• The Church calendar, also known as the liturgical calendar, holds the full arc of salvation history within human time.
-Rather than living in culture’s secular time, Anglican’s follow a timeline throughout the year that developed over centuries of the church that centers around the life, death, resurrection of Christ and the birth of Church.
+• The Church Calendar, also known as the liturgical calendar, holds the full arc of salvation history within human time.
+Rather than living in culture’s secular time, Anglicans follow a timeline throughout the year that developed over centuries and centers on the life, death, and resurrection of Christ and the birth of the church.
 The Church Calendar should be viewed as a formation tool aiding Christians in what it means to walk in step with the Spirit and be made in the image of Christ.

-Within the calendar, we observe seasonal times of worship, feasting, fasting, and prayer.
-We call these liturgical seasons.
-Primary seasons are Advent, Lent, Easter, and Trinity-tide (Ordinary Time).
+Within the Church Calendar, we observe seasons of worship, feasting, fasting, and prayer.
+We call these “liturgical seasons.”
+Primary seasons include Advent, Lent, Easter, and Trinity-tide (Ordinary Time).